pogzyb/whodap/README.md

 `whodap` | Simple RDAP Utility for Python

-- Builtin support for Asyncio
+- Support for asyncio HTTP requests (thanks to `httpx`)
-- Saves (aka "bootstraps") initial directory lookups from IANA
+- Uses the Singleton pattern to save (aka "bootstrap") initial directory lookups from IANA
 - Leverages the [SimpleNamespace](https://docs.python.org/3/library/types.html#types.SimpleNamespace) type for cleaner RDAP Response traversal
-- Supports the familiar look of WHOIS via the `to_whois_dict` method
+- Keeps the familiar look of WHOIS via the `to_whois_dict` method

 #### Quickstart